Call for Fellows!! MacData Graduate Fellowship

 2) To facilitate exchange of expertise and knowledge in data science across faculties.

-The MacDATA Institute will provide support funding for one Graduate Fellow to work on an 8-month multidisciplinary project involving two or more faculties.
-The proposal must fit the mission of the MacDATA Institute and the project must be related to data (e.g., data analysis, collection, curation, etc.).
-Graduate Fellows must be graduate students at McMaster for the duration of the fellowship and, where possible, the topic of the fellowship should align with he Graduate Fellow’s research/work.
+The MacData Institute will provide support funding for one Graduate Fellow to work on an 8-month multidisciplinary project involving two or more faculties.
+The proposal must fit the mission of the MacData Institute and the project must be related to data (e.g., data analysis, collection, curation, etc.).
+Graduate Fellows must be graduate students at McMaster for the duration of the fellowship and, where possible, the topic of the fellowship should align with the Graduate Fellow’s research/work.
 However, the topic of the fellowship should not be the same as the student’s graduate research/work.
 Students must be co-supervised by two McMaster faculty members: one with expertise in data science and another with subject-matter expertise.
 Supervisors must be from different departments, and preference may be given to applications where supervisors are from different faculties.
-At least one of the supervisors must be a member of MacDATA and at least one must not be a member of the student’s graduate supervisory committee.
-MacDATA will provide $7,500 in funding support for a Graduate Fellow, payable in two installments of $3,750.
-It is expected that the research will be carried out during the period September 2020 to April 2021, in which case the installments will normally be paid in September 2020 and January 2021.
-Each payment is contingent upon attendance at the MacDATA fellows’ events.
+At least one of the supervisors must be a member of MacData and at least one must not be a member of the student’s graduate supervisory committee.
+MacData will provide $7,500 in funding support for a Graduate Fellow, payable in two installments of $3,750.
+It is expected that the research will be carried out during the period May 2022 to December 2022, in which case the installments will normally be paid in May 2022 and September 2022.
+Each payment is contingent upon attendance at the MacData fellows’ events.